 What is Yacon?

-The yacon plant is native to South America and is a member of the sunflower and jerusalem artichoke family.
-The plant produces tubers which are similar in size and shape to those of a sweet potato.
+The yacon plant is native to South America and is a member of the sunflower and Jerusalem artichoke family.
+The plant produces tubers that are similar in size and shape to those of a sweet potato.
 These tubers are juicy and very sweet, composed mostly of water and fructooligosaccharides (FOS).
-The sweetness of yacon is from the prebiotic fibre called inulin, which increases with storage, and the high concentration of FOS.
-FOS are a form of fructose that cannot be absorbed by the body, it actually lowers the amount of glucose production in the liver.
+The sweetness of yacon is from the prebiotic fiber called inulin, which increases with storage, and the high concentration of FOS.
+FOS is a form of fructose that cannot be absorbed by the body, it actually lowers the amount of glucose production in the liver.
 This makes it ideal for diabetics.

 How to use Yacon.

 It is suggested that taking a teaspoon of yacon each day provides the best benefits (because of the high fiber it can cause unpleasant experiences to take more than that until your body is used to it).
 It has a sweet caramel-like flavor which makes this very easy to do, but it also is easy to include in daily food by using it as a substitute for sugar.
 Try adding it to chocolates, using it in a salad dressing, or as a topping on pretty much anything - you get to boost your immune system, benefit your health and feel like you're having a treat all at the same time!

 Click the below link to see our full list of tasty yacon recipes!

 Our yacon plants are grown organically in North East Tasmania.
 Once ready for harvest, the tubers are dug by hand.
 The production process is as follows:

 Yacon Powder - the tubers are washed, peeled, diced, and then freeze-dried.
 Once dried it is pulverized into powder.